trendoman/Midware/tags-reference/capture.md

 </cms:capture>
 ```

+---

-The important point is that by 'capturing' we execute some code but do not display its output immediately.<br>
-If so we choose, we can ignore that output completely or check some condition further on and then show it.<br>
+The important point is that by 'capturing' we execute some code but do not display its output immediately.
+If so we choose, we can ignore that output completely or check some condition further on and then show it.
 It is very helpful therefore to buffer some content and display it later if needed.

+---

 Another important function this tag performs is setting arrays from JSON-formatted strings.

 ```xml
 <cms:capture into='identity' is_json='1'>
 {